clr-works/Bike-share/README.md

 ### Figure 7.
 Total Trips per Hour

 Along working days, the total trips per hour shows a marked difference between customers and subscribers.
-Subscribers register two activity peaks, linked to working hours (commuting from work), while customers have a more equally distributed behaviour along the day.
+Subscribers register two activity peaks, linked to working hours (commuting for and from work), while customers have a more equally distributed behaviour along the day.
 In agreement with previous information, during the weekend the behaviour of these clients is almost identical to customers’ one.

 <img src="Images/trips%20per%20hour.png">